sharad97/Marathon-Application-/README.md

 ## To run spider:

+1. create Microsoft Azure SQL Server Database

+2. create Table in database with column and datatypes (see pipeline and spider for table)

-1. open cmd prompt (a)
+3. open cmd prompt (a)

-2. go to location of project folder by doing:
+4. go to location of project folder by doing:
    ```
    cd marathon
    ```

-3. run follwoing cmd in cmd prompt (a) to upload data into Microsoft Azure SQl Server Database and creates json + csv file automatically:
+5. run follwoing cmd in cmd prompt (a) to upload data into Microsoft Azure SQl Server Database and creates json + csv file automatically:
    ```
    scrapy crawl marathon